uni7corn/compose-hot-reload/README.md

   <img alt="Text changing depending on mode.
 Light: 'So light!'
 Dark: 'So dark!'" src="./readme-assets/banner_light.png">
 </picture>

 Make changes to your UI code in a Compose Multiplatform application, and see the results in real time.
 No restarts required.
 Compose Hot Reload runs your application on a special desktop JVM, and intelligently reloads your code whenever it is changed.

-**This project is currently experimental.** No guarantees apply.

 ## Getting Started